-The Advanced Diploma in Operations Management is a minimum one-year, full-time course.

-Each semester consists of approximately 15 weeks of tuition, comprising lectures, tutorials and practical work done in laboratories for some modules.
-During this time, the student's progress is evaluated through written tests, assignments (individual or group), practical evaluations, continuous assessments, case-based studies, documented investigation/research, presentations, projects, computer-based assessments and simulations.
-At the end of each semester, final examinations are written on all the work done during the semester over an approximately two-week period for those modules that were not assessed on a continuous assessment basis.
-See page 93 for the curriculum.
+The Advanced Diploma in Operations Management is a minimum one-year, fulltime course.
+Each semester consists of approximately 15 weeks of tuition, comprising lectures, tutorials, and practical work done in laboratories for some modules.
+During this time, the student's progress is evaluated through written tests, assignments (individual or group), practical evaluations, continuous assessments, case studies, documented investigation/research, presentations, projects, computer-based assessments, and simulations.
+At the end of each semester, final examinations are written on all the work done during the semester over an approximately two-week period for those modules that were not assessed continuously.